luciano-fiandesio/beanborg/README.md

 - sophisticated and extendible rule based system
 - avoid duplicates during import
 - high degree of configurability
+- smart archiving function: when archiving a CSV file, the file is renamed using the start and end date of the CSV file

 ## Installation